COVID-19 Policy & Procedure

 - Although initially paused, outings out of the nursery to places like the field and the beach resumed on 20th July 2020.

 - Outings to the playground or other places where surfaces are touched by children were allowed to resume from 26th April 2021, as vaccination levels increased and following guidance about the low risk of transmission outdoors and from surfaces.
 Extra care will be taken to ensure thorough hand washing after outings to the playground.

 - Children will not be allowed to approach other groups whilst on outings.
 This will include not using equipment at the playground that is being used at that time by non-nursery children.

 Hygiene, Health & Safety

 - All children and staff must wash their hands on arrival at the nursery and before they leave to go home.

 Children will be encouraged to wash their hands more frequently during the day, such as after wiping their nose, before and after eating, when coming in from the garden, before touching their faces.

-- Staff will be encouraged to wash their hands more frequently, such as before preparing and serving food, after wiping children’s noses, after cuddling children, after supporting toileting or nappy changing, before eating, before touching their faces, and before leaving the nursery.
+- Staff will wash their hands more frequently, such as before preparing and serving food, after wiping children’s noses, after cuddling children, after supporting toileting or nappy changing, after handling items brought in from outside the nursery, before eating, before touching their faces, and before leaving the nursery.